CarlosMelicandia/DuelDot/README.md

 To get started, download this repo and double click `index.html` to see the single-player game we'll base our multiplayer off on.

-No need to type npm install anymore.
+No need to type npm install when running the server without auto reload.
 There are two ways to start the server:
 1. Run the server without back-end auto-reloading by typing npm start
 2. Run the server with back-end auto reloading by typing npm run dev